 Imagine your loved one was recently killed in a car accident in Largo because another driver was distracted.
 An investigation determines that they were driving slightly over the speed limit at the time of the fatal crash.
 Your family member’s proportionate responsibility for the wreck is 10 percent.
 So, damages awarded in your wrongful death will be reduced by 10 percent.
 If your case is valued at $100,000, you can recover, at most, $90,000 when fault is factored in.

 If your family member’s proportionate responsibility was 51 percent or more, you wouldn’t be entitled to recover any money.

 It’s important to understand that insurance companies love to use this rule to their advantage.
 And, your loved one isn’t here to speak up for themselves and shed light on what happened.
 So, if you do nothing, you might find that insurance companies are able to wriggle their way out of paying you the full amount of your claim.

-Hiring Largo accident lawyers in Largo can help to preserve your loved one’s reputation and ensure that you recover a full monetary award.
+Hiring Largo accident lawyers can help to preserve your loved one’s reputation and ensure that you recover a full monetary award.